 Remember, in many markets and stalls across the world prices are hiked artificially high for tourists and foreigners, so if you want to avoid paying way over the odds you need to become a black belt in the secret art of Not Getting Ripped Off – Fu!
 Also known as haggling.

 Do your research beforehand and know when and where it is appropriate to haggle.
 Some countries have a tradition of it, such as India or Thailand for example.
 Others such as North America or the UK on the whole don’t.
 If it is culturally acceptable in the country you are visiting then also be aware that it is usually fine to haggle for items in markets where there are no fixed prices or cheap accommodation for example, but not in malls or more expensive restaurants where prices are displayed.
 So don’t walk into the 7/11 and try to get half price on that bottle of coke!
+It won’t work and you’ll probably get asked to leave very quickly.
+If you don’t haggle in the tourist market outside however, you’ll get ripped off!
+So know when and where haggling is appropriate.

 Haggling is a game, a ballet, a back and forth verbal battle between you and the vendor and it should be treated as such.
 Have some fun with it and don’t take it so seriously.
 Some of the best haggling sessions in markets or back street shops come off as a really bad performance from the local amateur dramatic society!
-You may even be invited into the shop for a sit down and a drink as the negotiations begin and the vendor quotes you a massively inflated price.
+You may even be invited into the back of the shop for a sit down and a drink as the negotiations begin and the vendor quotes you a massively inflated price.
 You quote a more realistic price in turn and the vendor acts shocked and offended that you could dare offer such a low sum of money.
-The entire idea is of course an affront to the very core of his being.
+The entire idea of a lower price is of course an affront to the very core of his being.
 You act equally as wounded, deploring the serious transgression of such an obviously marked up price.
 At this point you may have an audience who have gathered to enjoy the show and refreshments are being passed around, but obviously you don’t even want the item in question anyway, it is only of passing interest to you.
 The vendor then implores your sense of fair play, reminding you that he has two wives, twenty three kids and a really annoyed mother in law to keep happy, you reply with the fact that you are simple backpacker and are obviously very poor and destitute, look at your fisherman’s pants for God’s sake you haven’t even had a shower in three months!
 At some point in the game you will both arrive at a price you are happy with, shake hands and make the deal.

 Remember to keep things light and friendly, smile a lot.
 Never under any circumstances get angry.
 Yes the vendor is blatantly trying to rip you off and yes this may be the tenth taxi driver who has quoted you a fare not far off the entire countries annual GDP, but getting angry or sullen will help no one and cause everyone – yourself especially – to lose face.